 Political communication, digital research methodology, and research ethics

-Dr. Rebekah Tromble is Associate Professor in the School of Media and Public Affairs and Associate Director of the Institute for Data, Democracy, and Politics (IDDP) at George Washington University.
+Dr. Rebekah Tromble is Associate Professor in the School of Media and Public Affairs and Director of the Institute for Data, Democracy, and Politics (IDDP) at George Washington University.
 She recently joined George Washington University after spending eight years in the Institute of Political Science at Leiden University in the Netherlands.

 Dr. Tromble’s research focuses on political communication, digital research methodology, and research ethics.
 She is particularly interested in political discourse on social media, as well as the spread and impact of online misinformation.
 Her research has been published in leading journals such as New Media & Society, International Studies Quarterly, and Political Communication.